 Redefined Robert Graffeo, DDS

 It’s always best to have an emergency plan in place before an actual emergency happens, right?
 If you break an arm, you know instantly to call 911, but what if you break a tooth or develop a terrible toothache?
-In these situations, we encourage you to call the dental office Robert Graffeo, DDS right away.
+In these situations, we encourage you to call the dental office of Robert Graffeo, DDS right away.
 Dr. Graffeo is able to handle all kinds of urgent problems thanks to his decades of experience, plus our team can schedule same-day appointments so you don’t have to be left waiting in pain.
-With us, the emergency dentistry in Hoboken, NJ is always just a phone call away!
+With us, emergency dentistry in Hoboken, NJ is always just a phone call away!

 The best way to handle any dental emergency is to call a dentist, schedule an appointment, and go see them as quickly as possible.
 Of course, we all know that life is less than ideal sometimes, so what should you do if you can’t reach our dental office right away?
-Below, you’ll find a few tips on what to do when facing some of the most common dental emergencies:
+Below, you’ll find a few tips on what to do when facing some of the most common dental emergencies.

 The majority of dental emergencies are the result of a small dental problem being allowed to turn into a major one, so to prevent this from happening, the best things you can do are brush and floss your teeth every day as well as get regular dental checkups.
 You can also preserve your teeth by wearing a mouthguard whenever you play sports and not chewing on extremely hard items such as ice, popcorn kernels, pens, pencils, and fingernails.